Hiroki6/hiroki-site/content/posts/Flippin-bank-writes-up-hackthebox.md

 ## Extra(Decryption attack)

-Decryption attack can also work for this app.
-I took some time to figure out how to decrypt the entire text because this app doesn't include the initial vector in the cipher text.
+A decryption attack could also work for this app.
+It took me some time to figure out how to decrypt the entire text because the app does not include the initial vector in the cipher text.

-In the end, I noticed the initial vector can be calculated with the first decrypted block(dec_ci(1)).
-The idea is we run the decryption attack with a null IV, then calculate XOR with the first decrypted block and the first block of original plain text.
-Since the app always uses the same initial vector, we can decrypt the entire text by doing the same attack again with the calculated initial vector.
+In the end, I realized that the initial vector could be calculated with the first decrypted block (`dec_ci(1)`).
+The idea is to run the decryption attack with a null IV, then calculate the XOR with the first decrypted block and the first block of the original plaintext.
+Since the app always uses the same initial vector, we can decrypt the entire text by performing the same attack again with the calculated initial vector.

+The code below works as follows:

+1. Leak a ciphertext with the username "admin" and password "password."
+2. Perform a decryption attack with a null initial vector to obtain the plaintext "logged_username=admin&password=password."
+3. The first block cannot be decrypted properly.
+Calculate the initial vector from the first decrypted block (`dec_ci(1)`).
+4. Retry steps 1 and 2 with the initial vector calculated in step 3.

 ```python
 def get_initial_cipher(username: str, password: str) -> str: